-My convictions then, as now, were fourfold: 1) God is truthful and not deceptive in character; 2) He has revealed profound truths to us in His Word, the Bible; 3) Within the Bible, He actually invites us to explore Creation to learn about Him (Psalm 19:1-4); and 4) science is the very means of that exploration.
+My convictions then, as now, were fourfold: 1) God is truthful and not deceptive in character; 2) he has revealed profound truths to us in his Word, the Bible; 3) within the Bible, he actually invites us to explore Creation to learn about him (Ps.
+19:1-4); and 4) science is the very means of that exploration.
 From these convictions, I concluded that Scripture and science must together form a cohesive portrait of Creator and Creation.
 Thus my journey to reconcile the apparent discrepancies began.

 As I studied the evolutionary perspective in depth, I was surprised to discern a remarkably logical, eminently credible line of reasoning that made what I would call elegant sense of the scientific data.
 Further, as I looked into the perspectives of both theologians and scientists on how the findings of modern science actually harmonized with Scripture, my long-held belief that evolution was at its core an atheistic concept was firmly dispelled, and as a result the theory gained great credibility with me.